-How to make this Paleo Chocolate Bread recipe
+How to make this Paleo Chocolate Bread (with no bananas!)

 - Start with mixing the dry ingredients separately.
 This helps to make sure the cocoa powder and almond flour get incorporated, along with the tapioca flour, baking soda and salt.
 Set the bowl of dry ingredients aside as you mix the wet ingredients.